krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 **rdns**
     If this flag is true, reverse name lookup will be used in addition to forward name lookup to canonicalizing hostnames for use in service principal names.
+If **dns_canonicalize_hostname** is set to false, this flag has no effect.
 The default value is true.

 **realm_try_domains**
     Indicate whether a host's domain components should be used to